 The postdoc is namely expected to realize and evaluate experiments based on laser-induced breakdown spectroscopy.
 Different pulse width Nd:YAG lasers and a tunable OPO are expected to comprise the main tool.
 The diagnostic methods include laser-induced breakdown spectroscopy (LIBS), laser-induced fluorescence (LIF), Raman, laser ablation molecular isotopic spectrometry (LAMIS).
 Some of them have a long tradition at the workplace, such as LIBS, other (Raman, LIF, LAMIS) should be assembled by the applicant.
 It is expected that the postdoc, in optimum case skilled in laser-based plasma diagnostic methods, optical emission spectroscopy, intensified CCD plasma imaging and/or electrical characterization of plasmas, will be a part of the team closely collaborating with other institutions from the Slovak Republic (e.g., International Laser Center) and from abroad to implement the novel approaches and methods to deepen the understanding of investigated plasma-based techniques.
 Also, as part of the mission of the CU, successful applicants are also expected to contribute to the teaching activities of the DEP.

-Wage, accommodation and insurance:
+Accommodation and insurance:

-The candidate is entitled to receive a wage of approx. 1700 EUR (brut) /month.
 Accommodation is available in a dormitory (around 150 Eur).
 The health insurance is also covered by the University.